ripley57/CW_Tools/tools/java/spock/demo13/README.md

 However, sometimes, depending on our class under test, we have to give Spock some help, by overriding the "toString()" method to expose the internal implementation.
+Spock calls the Java "toString()" method automatically on any involved class when a test fails.
+Overriding this method allows you to define what will be shown for failed tests.

 ## ProblematicBasket.java